-(4) No coastal development permit may be denied under this Division on the grounds that a public agency is planning or contemplating to acquire the property on, or property adjacent to the property on, which the proposed development is to be located, unless the public agency has been specifically authorized to acquire such property and there are funds available, or funds which could reasonably be expected to be made available within one (1) year, for such acquired by a public agency within a reasonable period of time, a permit may not be denied for such development on grounds that such property, or adjacent property, is to be acquired by a public agency when the application for such a development is resubmitted.
+(4) No coastal development permit may be denied under this Division on the grounds that a public agency is planning or contemplating to acquire the property on, or property adjacent to the property on, which the proposed development is to be located, unless the public agency has been specifically authorized to acquire such property and there are funds available, or funds which could reasonably be expected to be made available within one (1) year, for such acquisition.
+If a permit has been denied for such reason and the property has not been acquired by a public agency within a reasonable period of time, a permit may not be denied for such development on grounds that such property, or adjacent property, is to be acquired by a public agency when the application for such a development is resubmitted.